Cow Tongue

 You need:

-1 large stainless steel stock pot
+A large stainless steel stock pot

-1 large stainless steel saute pan for searing and caramelizing(high sided is more versatile but not essential)
+1 large stainless steel sauté pan for searing and caramelizing (high sided is more versatile but not essential) A large non-stick sauté pan for things like eggs and pancakes

-1 medium stainless steel saute pot
+1 medium stainless steel sauté pot

 So that is 4 essential pans and it could be three if your large saute pan is seasoned cast iron.